How to Implement a Daily Huddle

 To some extent, he had trained them to do that.
 If anyone had a question or any doubt about something, they knew that if they wanted to avoid “the wrath of Fred” for doing it wrong, they should ask first.

-Fred needed to shift his leadership from a “hub and spokes” model where he was the centre of everything to a new structure where his staff could get work done without his direct involvement.
+Fred needed to shift his leadership from a “hub and spoke” model where he was the centre of everything to a new structure where his staff could get work done without his direct involvement.

 Most people think that leadership is about vision.